jpnauta/ultimate-todo/README.md

 This project is my best attempt at the perfect stack.

-When building this stack, I have no choice but to expose by bias toward certain tools and languages.
+When building this stack, I have no choice but to expose my bias toward certain tools and languages.
 That being said, I hope this project goes beyond petty internet flame wars and shows innovative solutions to problems that we all face as software developers, regardless of our personal preferences and what the hottest language happens to be this year.